saifmodan2006/Weather_Project/README.md

 # Weather_Project

-Add This Command On Your IDE Terminal:
+Add This Command On Your IDE Terminal:br
-1.pip install flask
+1.pip install flask br
-2.pip install requests
+2.pip install requests br

 Output Of The Code: